-The rules for exam complaints can be found in section 10 of the Executive Order on Examination Regulations.
+The rules for exam complaints can be found in section 10 of Ministerial Order no. 1500 of 02 December 2016 regarding Examination Regulations.

 In the Executive Order of Examinations, complaints are distinguished as either based on the

 - basis of the exam etc., the exam procedure and/or the evaluation or - complaints concerning legal matters.